USACE/instrumentation-api/README.md

     * INSTRUMENTATION_DB_NAME=postgres
     * INSTRUMENTATION_DB_HOST=localhost
     * INSTRUMENTATION_DB_SSLMODE=disable
-    * LAMBDA=FALSE
+    * INSTRUMENTATION_LAMBDACONTEXT=FALSE
     * JWT_DISABLED=FALSE

-Note: When running the API locally, make sure environment variable `LAMBDA` is either **not set** or is set to `LAMBDA=FALSE`.
+Note: When running the API locally, make sure environment variable `INSTRUMENTATION_LAMBDACONTEXT` is either **not set** or is set to `INSTRUMENTATION_LAMBDACONTEXT=FALSE`. `_LAMBDA_SERVER_PORT` and `AWS_LAMBDA_RUNTIME_API` should also be set if running under an AWS Lambda context.

+## Running Tests

+Regression tests are maintained for the project in the [aforementioned](#documentation) [Postman](https://www.postman.com/api-documentation-tool/) environments.
+They are run automatically by GitHub Actions through the script `test.sh`.

+In both cases, the Postman environment regression tests are run, then output.
+If the environment variable `REPORT` is set to `true`, then this output is sent to an HTML file.
+Otherwise, it is printed to the caller's stdout.

-## Running API Docs Locally
+## Running the Swagger UI to access API documentation locally

-From the top level of this repository, type `make docs`.
-This starts a container that serves content based on "apidoc.yml" in this repository.
-Open a browser and navigate to `https://localhost:4000` to view the content.
+An API Document conforming to the OpenAPI 3.0.0 specification is generated from the most recent Postman Collection saved to [`tests/instrumentation-regression.postman_collection.json`](./tests/instrumentation-regression.postman_collection.json).
+When the collection file is modified and overwritten, an updated apidoc.json will be automatically created by a `swagger_init` docker service at [docs/swagger/apidoc.json](./docs/swagger/apidoc.json).
+To start the Swagger UI server and sync the apidoc.json with the Postman Collection, run `docker compose -f docker-compose.swagger.yml up -d`.
+This command is also executed in [./startup.sh](./startup.sh).

+Note:

+- This service will need to be restarted if any changes are made to the Postman Collection file (i.e. when it is manually exported and overwritten).

+- Unlike the postman collection, the `.env.json` file supplied to the migration script is **NOT**  automatically generated.
+If you make any changes or additions to the Postman environment used [tests/postman_environment.docker-compose.json](./tests/postman_environment.docker-compose.json), these changes must also be made to the configuration supplied to the apidoc generation script, [docs/swagger/postman-compose.env.json](./docs/swagger/postman-compose.env.json).

+- Swagger UI configuration can be adjusted with [docs/swagger/swagger-config.json](./docs/swagger/swagger-config.json).
+See [swagger-ui/docs/usage/configuration.md](https://github.com/swagger-api/swagger-ui/blob/0b8de2c1796e67602bcbbc6d35c99cb167acf388/docs/usage/configuration.md) for the full list of configuration options.

-# How To Deploy
+## How To Deploy

-## Postgres Database on AWS Relational Database Service (RDS)
+### Postgres Database on AWS Relational Database Service (RDS)

 Database should be initialized with the following SQL files in the order listed: